alessandroarduino/lenz-effect/ReadME.md

     - Squared plate rotating inside the scanner under the action of gravity;
     - Squared plate translating in the magnet fringe field pushed towards the scanner bore ($y$ = 0);
     - Squared plate translating in the magnet fringe field pushed towards the scanner bore ($y$ = 300 mm).

 All the functions defined in the notebook are also listed in the file `lenz_effect.py`, to simplify their adoption in new scripts.
 All the functions are thoroughly documented within the files.

 An experimental validation of the proposed model and numerical method is provided in the notebook.
-The collected experimental data and their processing script are contained in folder `experiment`.
+The script processing the experimental data is contained in folder `experiment`, with the processing outcomes.
+The experimental data, necessary to run the processing script, can be downloaded from [this Zenodo repository](https://doi.org/10.5281/zenodo.17151932).

 ## Requirements